Kenil1311/Clinic/replit.md

 ✓ Enhanced navbar with better mobile navigation
-✓ Added modern feature cards with checkmark lists and hover effects ✓ Updated color scheme using #ff4d4d theme with no gradients or blue colors
+✓ Added modern feature cards with checkmark lists and hover effects ✓ Updated color scheme using #ff4d4d theme with no gradients or blue colors ✓ Enhanced Solutions section with interactive card-based design and smooth transitions ✓ Updated mobile device frames to match professional iPhone-style design with realistic bezels ✓ Updated hero section content with new headline and subtitle as requested ✓ Added professional floating statistics cards with modern design and animations ✓ Removed typing animation from hero title text as requested

 ## User Preferences